Danielle Daidone

 • Your Lookup Matrix file, which details which stimulus corresponds to which number on which slide.
 How to create this file is explained in the blog post here.
 This file should be saved as a tab-separated text file.
 The example Lookup Matrix from our Finnish length experiment is available here.

 • Your Coded FC Results file, which codes the results from each participant's free classification PowerPoint task.
 How to create this file is explain in the blog post here.
 This should also be saved as a tab-separated text file.
+Make sure your stimuli are in the same order across contexts, since the R script outputs results in alphabetical order, and the combined contexts results will be inaccurate if the orders are different across contexts.
 The example Coded FC Results file from our Finnish length experiment is available here.

 You'll use this R Markdown file to analyze your results (if you don't have R and RStudio, download those first).
 The comments in the script show what you should get if you analyze the example files above.
 Don't forget to set your working directory to the file path where your files are located and to change the file names to match your Lookup Matrix and Coded FC Results files.